electronstudio/pygame-zero-book/chapters/overview.md

 | str | sum | super | tuple | type | vars |
 | zip |

 Once you understand all of these you effectively understand all of the Python language.
+By the end of this book you will be familiar with at least 20 keywords / functions which is enough to create a huge variety of programs.

 ## Libraries